Avcu/avcu.github.io/index.md

 I finished my Master's in Computer Science at the University of Southern California(USC).
 I started at USC as a PhD student in Electrical and Electronics Engineering and worked in a brain computer interface(BCI) laboratory as a research assistant.
-I was working at the intersection of statistical signal processing and control theory, trying to develop models for large-scale brain networks during direct electrical stimulation.
+I had worked at the intersection of statistical signal processing and control theory, aiming to develop models for large-scale brain networks during direct electrical stimulation.
 These models are ultimately designed to be used for control purposes in closed-loop BCI applications.